-As stated in our preregistration, we excluded any subject whose average spoken description length was less than five words long (since we suspected that such subjects were not very engaged in the task) or whose entire set of audio files could not be recognized by the speech recognition software.
-We also excluded any subjects who did not complete the human intelligence task (HIT).
-At the level of individual trials, we excluded any audio file with a transcribed description that was only one word long or any files that could not be read or transcribed by the speech recognizer.
-Very occasionally, we failed to obtain a complete data set from a subject who otherwise completed the entire experimental session (e.g., they completed all 20 trials but successfully uploaded only 18 audio files to our server); when that happened, we chose to keep their data for the purposes of our analyses.
+As stated in our pre-registration, we excluded any subject whose average spoken description length was less than 5 words long (since we suspected that such subjects were not very engaged in the task), or whose entire set of audio files could not be recognized by the speech recognition software.
+We also excluded any subjects who did not complete the HIT.
+At the level of individual trials, we excluded any audio file whose transcribed description was only 1 word long, or any files that couldn't be read or transcribed by the speech recognizer.
+Very occasionally, we failed to obtain a complete dataset from a subject who otherwise completed the entire experimental session (e.g., they completed all 20 trials, but successfully uploaded only 18 audio files to our server); when that happened, we chose to keep their data for the purposes of our analyses.